Fuori dall'hype

 Fuori dall'hype is the fourth studio album by Italian band Pinguini Tattici Nucleari.
 The album was released by Sony Music on 5 April 2019.
 It debuted and peaked at number twelve on the Italian Albums Chart, becoming the band's first entry.
 On 7 February 2020, the album was reissued as an expanded version titled Fuori dall'hype - Ringo Starr, which contains the title track "Ringo Starr", the song that the band participated with at the Sanremo Music Festival 2020.
-The reissued edition reached number two on the FIMI charts, making it the band's highest peak.
+The reissued edition reached number two on the FIMI charts, making it the band's highest peak at that time.